Juniper/junos-terraform/README.md

 BGP Configuration: https://youtu.be/nQVNCNCJZRc

+# Section Breakdown
+* ## Junos-Terraform Demo (Build from scratch)
+* ##  Junos-Terraform Developer Guide (Build from pre-existing junos config)
+* ## Using the Provider
+* ## Testing with Terraform

-# Begin
+# Junos-Terraform Demo (Begin)

 We will create a simple provider for a vSRX of version 19.4R1 that has the capability to do two things:
 * Add a description to an interface
 * Add an `inet` address to a sub-interface

 Don't worry about commits just yet, we'll discuss that later.
+This demo is for the purpose of creating terrafom providers from scratch with custom device capabilities related to the use of Juniper's yang file resources.

 In this document, if you see `$JTAF_PROJECT` you can replace it with the path of the JTAF project on your system or create an environment variable.
 On the author's system, this happens to be below: